 The life Andersen resembles that of his most famous fairy tale, "The Story of the Little Mermaid."

 The writer had a history of falling in love with women and men he could not have.
 He wrote numerous letters to his friend Edvard Collins in 1836, explaining his desires for him.
 A few lines from these letters are "Our friendship is like 'The Mysteries', it should not be analyzed," and "I long for you as though you were a beautiful Calabrian girl.”
 Andersen said he had feminine desires for him, that he made him feel like a woman, and begged Collins not to marry his fiancé.
 Collins married her anyway and this broke Andersen’s heart.
 In the fairy tale, written when Collin decided to get married, Andersen displays himself as the sexual outsider who lost his prince to another.
 “A different species from humankind .” - Wullschlager.
-Collins was told that queer people did not have souls, and surely did not go to heaven.
+Andersen was told that queer people did not have souls, and surely did not go to heaven.

 "If you looked down to the bottom of my soul, you would understand fully the source of my longing - and pity me," Andersen wrote to Collin.
 "Even the open, transparent lake has its unknown depths which no divers know."